Blogs

 Categories Global Affairs: European Union World order, diplomacy and governance Essays

-Strategic bombers will continue to matter in the geopolitical balance as "weapons of mass deterrence."
+Strategic bombers will continue to matter in the geopolitical balance as "weapons of mass deterrence"

-A B-52G when it was in service
+A B-52G when in service

-▲ A B-52G when it was in service [USAF].
+▲ A B-52G when in service [USAF]

 article / Jairo Císcar Ruiz